-- Combivent contains both ipratropium and the common short acting beta2-agonist albuterol
+- Combivent contains both ipratropium and the common short acting beta-2-agonist albuterol

-Side Effects.
 Anticholinergics have few severe side effects, and they are less likely to interfere with sleep than the other standard inhaled medications.
 Side effects include mild cough and dry mouth.
 Anticholinergics should be used cautiously in people with glaucoma or an enlarged prostate.
-Some studies have linked the long-acting anticholinergic tiotropium with an increased risk of heart problems, but other studies are reassuring.
+Some studies have linked the long-acting anticholinergic tiotropium with an increased risk for heart problems, but other studies are reassuring.
 More research is needed.

-When anticholinergics are no longer enough -- and sometimes in place of an anticholinergic medication -- health care providers will prescribe a beta2-agonist.
-GOLD guidelines recommend that all patients with COPD stages II to IV take a long-acting beta2-agonist.
+When anticholinergics are no longer enough -- and sometimes in place of an anticholinergic medication -- health care providers will prescribe a beta-2-agonist.
+GOLD guidelines recommend that all patients with COPD stages II to IV take a long-acting beta-2-agonist.

 - Levalbuterol hydrochloride (Xopenex)

 There is no evidence that one beta-2-agonist is better than another.
 Newer beta-2-agonists, including levalbuterol (Xopenex), have more specific actions than the older medications.
 Most are inhaled and are effective for 3 to 6 hours.